stuarttodd-dev/coding-tips/src/DesignPatterns/Structural/Composite/README.md

 ```

 ### Files Overview
-- **Components/Leaf.php**: The Leaf class represents a simple component in the composition.
-It doesn't have any children but can perform actions or hold data.
+- **Components/File.php**: The `File` class represents a leaf component in the composition.
+It is a basic file with no child components.
+It has its own specific behavior, like calculating size or displaying content.
-- **Components/Composite.php**: The `Composite` class represents a composite object, which may have child components (both Leaf and other `Composite` objects).
-It manages adding and removing child components.
+- **Components/Folder.php**: The `Folder` class represents a composite component.
+It can contain other `File` or `Folder` objects (children).
+It allows for adding/removing child components and delegates behavior to its children, such as calculating the total size of all its contents.
+- **Components/Item.php**: The `Item` interface defines common behavior for both files and folders.
+Both `File` and `Folder` implement this interface, allowing them to be treated uniformly.
+- **FileSystem.php**: The `FileSystem` class is responsible for managing the entire collection of items (files and folders).
+It can iterate over the items and perform operations like calculating total size, listing files, or managing the structure.
-- **Client.php**: The `Client` class is responsible for creating and interacting with both leaf and composite objects.
+- **Client.php**: The `Client` class demonstrates how to use the FileSystem and interact with both files and folders, treating them uniformly.
-- **tests/Unit/DesignPatterns/Structural/CompositeTest.php**: Unit tests for the above classes.
+- **tests/Unit/DesignPatterns/Structural/CompositeTest.php**: Unit tests for the above classes, testing the behavior of individual files, folders, and composite operations.

 ## Running Tests
 You can execute the tests using the following command: